IBM-Cloud/vnf-samples/vnf-ha-terraform-ansible/README.md

 ![Custom Routes](../images/Custom_Routes.png)

+The fail over script is found here in Active/Passive F5 instance: /config/failover/tgactive.
+The fail overscript invokes the custom Python application to update next hop IP.

 ### Invoke this application in IBM Cloud Schematics:

 The application can be invoked in IBM Cloud Schematics and the solution can be deployed.